GeorgeZisis95/connect-four-mcts/README.md

  The only two hyperparameters are the number of simulations and the c constant for the uct formula.
 I observe that 10000 simulations are more than enough for Connect Three and I've set the c constant to 2 even though the general consensus is 1.41 because I observed better performance.

+### Connect Four

+I didn't have to change anything in my implementation for the agent to play Connect Four.
+I tested it with the same c constant and a total of 10000 simulations and it plays out at a decent level.
+It keeps choosing the middle column as its first move which is a great sign, since it is mathematically proven to be the best opening in the game.

 ## Requirements

 There are no special requirements for vanilla Monte Carlo Tree Search.
 I've built the entire project using just Python and the Numpy Library.

+## Future Improvements

+- Run simulations in parallel to reduce search time.
+- Replace rollout stage with a neural network.
+- Create minimax tree search to compare the agents.